Frank Tudor: Frontbencher

 Tudor was immediately elected the Labor Party's whip and assistant secretary, before ascending to the position of secretary in 1904.
-Under the leadership of Andrew Fisher, he was Minister for Trade and Customs during the three Fisher ministries, from 1908–1909, 1910–1913, and 1914–1915.
+Under the leadership of Andrew Fisher, he was Minister for Trade and Customs during the three Fisher ministries, from 1908 to 1909, 1910–1913, and 1914–1915.
 According to the Australian Dictionary of Biography, he was an "efficient administrator, with an eye for detail" who "made friends and earned respect on both sides of the House, and was considered to be the most moderate of the Victorian Labor members".

 Billy Hughes replaced Fisher as prime minister in 1915.
 Tudor maintained his position in the ministry, and initially remained neutral during the debate within the ALP over overseas conscription, which Hughes supported.
 After pressure from his local political labour council in Richmond, he eventually came out against conscription and resigned from the ministry in September 1916.
 Tudor became a leader of the "No" campaign during the 1916 conscription referendum, alongside T. J. Ryan and William Higgs.
 On 14 November, the ALP split irrevocably over the issue.
 Hughes led his supporters out of a caucus meeting and formed a new National Labor Party, allowing him to stay on as prime minister with the aid of the Liberals.
 On 15 November Tudor was elected unopposed as the new leader of the Labor Party in his place – the party's first Australian-born leader.
 According to historian Denis Murphy, he was likely elected to the leadership simply because he was the first member of cabinet to resign over the issue.
 Tudor did not succeed Liberal leader Joseph Cook as Leader of the Opposition until 17 February 1917, when the Third Hughes Ministry was sworn in with Hughes as leader of the composite Nationalist Party.